HomeArt

 shonibare girl installation

-How Does a Girl Like You Get to Be a Girl Like You? by Yinka Shonibare, 1995, via MoMA, New York
+How Does a Girl Like You Get to Be a Girl Like You?, by Yinka Shonibare, 1995.
+Source: MoMA, New York

-A British-Nigerian artist Yinka Shonibare is one of the wittiest and most knowledgeable commentators on colonialism and post-colonialism.
-Shonibare explores African identity through traditional African wax print fabrics.
-Now they are worn by many Africans with pride, but they were invented in the Netherlands where they were a part of the colonial trade process.
+While many Africans now wear them with pride, these fabrics were invented in the Netherlands, where they were a part of the colonial trade process.
 This did not stop them from becoming a symbol of shared culture.
 From these fabrics, Shonibare creates authentic Western Victorian-era dresses.
-Combining the material and the cut, Shonibare simultaneously explores the hypocrisy and cruelty of the colonial era and fantasizes about the alternative route of history where Africans were accepted by the West.
+Combining the material and the cut, Shonibare simultaneously explores the hypocrisy and cruelty of the colonial era and fantasizes about the alternative route of history where the West accepted Africans.

 5. Zanele Muholi (1972 -)